-Phase 3: Graph reconstruction
+2.2.5.
+Phase 3: graph reconstruction

-In phase 3, participants were shown all 12 nodes they had encountered in Phases 1 and 2 (Figure 2D).
+In phase 3, participants were shown all 12 nodes they had encountered in Phases 1 and 2 (Fig. 2D).
 They were instructed to arrange the objects freely, by using their mouse to click on and move the object images on the screen.
 Once they positioned the nodes on the screen, participants were asked to connect them by clicking on pairs of images that they wished to group together.
 Participants had an unlimited amount of time to complete this stage of testing, and were allowed to make as many connections as they wished.

-All of the tasks were programmed in Matlab (version 2016b; Natick, Massachusetts: The MathWorks Inc), using the Psychtoolbox 3 extension (Brainard, 1997; Pelli, 1997; Kleiner et al, 2007).
+All of the tasks were programmed in Matlab (MATLAB and statistics toolbox release, 2016), using the Psychoolbox 3 extension (Brainard, 1997; Kleiner, Brainard, & Pelli, 2007; Pelli, 1997).